 It's no secret that smart saving, budgeting and investing habits can pave the way to financial independence.
 But unchecked debt and expenses can compromise this freedom, if not prevent it altogether.

-Whether you have a comprehensive plan or a blank spreadsheet in front of you, this simple checklist will help you prioritize how to protect and allocate your income.
+Whether you have a comprehensive plan or a blank spreadsheet in front of you, this clear-cut personal finance checklist will help you prioritize how to protect and allocate your income.

 1. Live like a resident.

 What can we say, it's #1 because it's the most difficult (and pivotal) rule to follow.